accelazh/accelazh.github.io/_posts/2022-01-05-Summary-on-Software-Architecture-Design.md

 Process & Organization

   * __Project management__.
 Architecture step is usually where the cost effort, touching scope, delivery artifact, development model; and resource, schedule, quality can be determined and evaluated.
+It is also where to closely work with customers to lock down requirements.
 Project management usually works with the architect role.

   * __Review and evaluation__.
 Architecture step is usually where the key designs are reviewed; the key benefit, cost, risk are evaluated; throughput capacity breakdown are verified; and all user scenarios and system scenarios are ensured to be addressed.
+This usually involves stakeholders from different backgrounds and engage with senior management.

   * __Cross team collaboration__.
 Architecture touches various external systems and stakeholders.
-It is when to break barrier and build consensus cross teams, BUs.
+It is when to __break barrier and build consensus__ cross teams or BUs.
 It is when to ensure support and get response from key stakeholders.
 It is where to drive collaboration.
+Unlike technology which only involves oneself, driving collaboration can be a larger challenge.

   * __Tracks and lanes__.
 The architect role usually builds the framework, and then the many team members quickly contribute code under given components.
-It sets tracks and lanes where the code can grow, and where not.
-I.e. the basis of intra-team collaboration.
+It sets tracks and lanes where the code can grow and where not, i.e. the basis of intra-team collaboration.
+Future, the tracks and lanes are visions for future roadmap, and standards for team to daily co-work.

 // TODO Add a pic about architect role, that inter-connects project PM, dev teams, customer requirements, key technology decisions. and like Management (risk, critical path).
-Break the barrier and build consensus.